 From 1 December 2017, fishers in quota managed fisheries will be required to report quota usage via FisherMobile.
 Please visit the Fact Sheets or the FishOnline webpage for more information.
-Training sessions for fishers will be provided at key coastal locations during November and ongoing support services to assist fishers to transition to this new reporting requirement will be available by contacting 1300 720 662.
+Training sessions for fishers were provided at key coastal locations during November and ongoing support services to assist fishers to transition to this new reporting requirement are available by contacting 1300 720 662.

 The Fisheries Management Legislation Amendment (Quota Shares) Regulation 2017 amends the Estuary General, Ocean Hauling and Ocean Trap and Line Share Management Plans to:

 Estuary general – mud crab trapping – Regions 1 – 7